helloSamTee/kitahack-lucerna/README.md

 - pushreplace? currently is stacking widgets on top

 ## Overview
-This is a Flutter porject in Andriod Studio for implementing Lucerna - a smart eco mobile app that helps users to track, offset, and understand their carbon footprint in collaboration with the innovative Ecolight.
+This is a Flutter project in Andriod Studio for implementing Lucerna — a smart, eco-conscious mobile app that empowers users to track and understand their carbon footprint, while also monitoring real-time carbon offset from Ecolight.
+Our initiative directly supports SDG 12 and 13.

-Ecolight is an algae-breeding street lamp that captures carbon, helping users reduce their carbon emissions and offset their daily activities.
-With the growth rate exceeding all terrestrial plants, 1 tons of algae can capture nearly 2 tons of carbon dioxide, just by harvesting the light energy from Ecolight that provides essential lighting that cities need.
+Ecolight is algae breeding lamp that captures carbon by harvesting light energy—whether from home lighting or outdoor environments.
+With the growth rate exceeding all terrestrial plants, 1 tons of algae can capture nearly 2 tons of carbon dioxide.

-For Ecolight to be part of the city landscape, Lucerna app is developed to monitor user's carbon emissions, see real-time data on their carbon offset, and encourage eco-conscious learning with AI-powered features.
+To make Ecolight a meaningful part of everyday life and city living, Lucerna app is developed to monitor user's carbon emissions, see real-time data on their carbon offset, and encourage eco-conscious learning with AI-powered features.

-Credits are to be given to [Freepik](https://www.freepik.com/), from which all illustrations used in this app are sourced.
+Credits are to be given to [Freepik](https://www.freepik.com/) and [Spline](https://spline.design/), from which all illustrations and 3d model image used in this app are sourced respectively.